-So, if you're always just looking to give your phone a little top off, or worry about a complete refuel, we've got the details you need.
-Those range from how they do in shorter bursts to how many phones they can refuel without getting recharged.
-Even if your phone is on our longest lasting smartphones page, I bet you could benefit from this portable insurance package on your next road trip.
+So, if you're always trying to keep your phone at 100%, or worry about hitting empty in the wild, we've got the details you need.
+This includes what chargers offer which kinds of ports, and how many, so you can even charge multiple devices at once.
+Even if your phone is on our longest lasting smartphones page, I bet you could benefit from this portable insurance package on your next outing.

 Those looking to keep their tech protected throughout each and every charge should check out our guide to the best surge protectors.